Huston–Tillotson University: History

 Before joining the Kansas City Monarchs, Robinson coached the school's basketball team for the 1944–45 season.
 As a fledgling program, few students tried out for the basketball team, and Robinson even resorted to inserting himself into the lineup for exhibition games.
 Although his teams were outmatched by opponents, Robinson was respected as a disciplinarian coach, and drew the admiration of, among others, Langston University basketball player Marques Haynes, a future member of the Harlem Globetrotters.

+In September 2025, Huston–Tillotson University received a $150 million donation from Ross Moody.
+This single donation is the largest in Huston–Tillotson's history and one of the largest ever to a HBCU.